-SECTION 6.4 INTERIM ADMINISTRATIVE ACTIONS.
+SECTION 6.3 INTERIM ADMINISTRATIVE ACTIONS.

-Section 6.4.1 General.
+Section 6.3.1 General.
 In certain situations, the University may impose interim administrative actions prior to the conclusion of the student conduct process.
 The University shall determine the appropriate interim administrative actions based on the totality of the circumstances.
-Examples of interim administrative actions include, without limitation, a no-contact directive (Section 6.4.2), a disciplinary hold (Section 6.4.3), and interim restrictions (Section 6.4.4).
+Examples of interim administrative actions include, without limitation, a no-contact directive (Section 6.3.2), a disciplinary hold (Section 6.3.3), and interim restrictions (Section 6.3.4).

-Section 6.4.2 No-Contact Directive.
-In cases involving allegations of assault, injury, sexual misconduct, relationship violence, stalking, retaliation, or in other cases where there is reason to believe continued contact between a student and specific persons may interfere with those persons' security, safety or ability to participate effectively in work or studies, the University may issue a written instruction to a student, called a no-contact directive, that prohibits a student from having verbal, physical, written, and/or electronic contact with specific other persons for a definite or indefinite period of time.
-A no contact directive also may prohibit a student from being present on designated University-controlled property.
-Any student, faculty or staff member or other person with a reasonable justification may request that a no-contact directive be issued to a student.
+Section 6.3.2 No-Contact Directive.
+In cases involving allegations of assault, injury, sexual harassment, sexual assault, dating violence, domestic violence, stalking, sexual exploitation, retaliation or in other cases where there is reason to believe continued contact between a student and specific persons may interfere with those persons' security, safety or ability to participate effectively in work or studies, the University may issue a written instruction to a student, called a no-contact directive, that prohibits a student from having verbal, physical, written, and/or electronic contact with specific other persons for a definite or indefinite period of time.
+A no-contact directive also may prohibit a student from being present on designated University-controlled property.
+Any student, faculty or staff member or other person with a reasonable justification may request that the University issue a no-contact directive to a student.
+However, the University retains ultimate authority to decide whether or not to issue a no-contact directive.

-Section 6.4.3 Disciplinary Hold.
-The Respondent's academic record (including, without limitation, the release of the Respondent's official or unofficial transcript), degree, ability to register for classes, and/or ability to reenroll may be placed on disciplinary hold by SCCS or by another appropriate University office at the request of SCCS for the following reasons: (1) to require the Respondent to participate in the student conduct process (SCCS will release the hold after the Respondent attends the Educational Conference but may reinitiate the hold in order to require the Respondent to participate in other parts of the student conduct process); or (2) to require the Respondent to satisfy the terms and conditions of disciplinary sanctions received (the hold shall be released after the terms and conditions have been satisfied).
-No diploma shall be given and no grades, academic credit, or degree shall be awarded to a student who has been placed on disciplinary hold.
+Section 6.3.3 Disciplinary Hold.
+The Respondent's academic record (including, without limitation, the release of the Respondent's official or unofficial transcript), degree, ability to register for classes, and/or ability to re-enroll may be placed on disciplinary hold by SCCS to require the Respondent to participate in the student conduct process or to require the Respondent to satisfy the terms and conditions of disciplinary sanctions received (the hold shall be released after the terms and conditions have been satisfied).
+A student who, at the time of commencement, is subject to a continuing disciplinary penalty or an unresolved disciplinary charge shall not be awarded a degree before the resolution of all disciplinary charges and/or the satisfaction of all sanctions.